|

 press this treasure into service.

 One of my favorite stores in Tokyo is a tenugui store called Fujiya in Asakusabashi.
-Below are three of my favorite tenugui collected years ago.
+Below are three of my favorite tenugui collected through them years ago.

 |